noon92/femtofox/usb_config.md

 ## USB Configuration Tool
 To configure some Femtofox settings such as wifi, you can insert a USB flash drive containing a configuration file.
-The system will automatically recognize, mount and implement the settings you specify.
+On boot, the system will automatically recognize, mount and implement the settings you specify.
+The tool can also be run from the `femto-config` tool, in the `Utilities` menu.

 Configurable settings are:
  - Wifi SSID